dcos/dcos-cli/design/login.md

 in 3 different ways:

 - **explicitly** : the user passed the `--provider` flag with a given login provider ID.
-- **implicitly** : there is a single available login provider, or the user passed some flags which are specific to a single login provider.
+- **implicitly** : a single login provider is available or the user passed some flags which are specific to a single login provider.
-- **manually** : when the login provider is not explicit nor implicit, a list is prompted and the user is expected to select a login provider manually.
+- **manually** : when the login provider is not explicit nor implicit, a list is prompted to let the user select a login provider manually.

 Once the login provider is selected, its relevant credentials are read from command-line flags and the user is being prompted for the missing ones (if any).
 The login provider's `client-method`